 - Unfortunately like most National Parks pets are not allowed in most areas.

 - Death Valley National Park charges a fee to enter.
-Fees are $30 per vehicle or $25 per motorcycle.
-If you are entering on foot, horse, or bike the fee is $15 per person.
-You can also purchase a park specific annual pass for $55.
-Or an annual park pass for all national parks for $80.
+Fees are per vehicle or per motorcycle.
+If you are entering on foot, horse, or bike the fee is per person.
+You can also purchase a park specific annual pass or an annual park pass for all national parks.

 Death Valley National Park is full of surprises.
 With mountains, salt flats, sand dunes and the most surreal nighttime skyscapes – there is something here for everyone.

 |Big Bear||Joshua Tree Camping, Hiking & More|

 |Sitton Peak Day Hike||Guide To Yosemite National Park|